As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How to Display Cool Rocks?

 There are many ways to display your beautiful rocks!
 You can place them all over the house, put them on your shelves in huge jars, or keep them in bookcases.
-If you want some other practical ideas, check them out by clicking here (Amazon link).
+If you want more practical ideas, check them out by clicking here (Amazon link).

-Take into consideration the weight of your rocks before putting them on high shelves!
-A great alternative to that is getting yourself a see-through gallery case, which is practical not only for esthetic purposes but also for guests who might want to appreciate your collection.
+Consider the weight of your rocks before putting them on high shelves!
+A great alternative to that is getting yourself a see-through gallery case, which is practical not only for aesthetic purposes but also for guests who might want to appreciate your collection.

 If you have a small collection, another great idea is to store them in a box.
-This gives you the option to travel safely and organize them by color or size.
+This allows you to travel safely and organize them by color or size.

 If you’re feeling fancy, you can purchase big clear cases just like the ones in museums!
 Cases like this provide the necessary protection for your precious gems.
 Plus, you’ll give your house a distinct chic vibe!